E-Park8/readmegenerator/exREADME.md

 - [Questions](#questions)

 ## Description
-A generator for README
+Using user input, it can automatically markdown a readme file with appropriate headers and information.

 ## Installation
-download
+You will be able to clone it from my Github linked below to use freely.

 ## Usage
+Created for a homework assignment

 ## License
 This application is licensed under ![badge](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Contributing
+Eric Park

 ## Tests
-s
+N/A

 ## Questions
-If you have any questions you can find me on Github: [s](https://github.com/s) or Email me at: s
+If you have any questions you can find me on Github: [E-Park8](https://github.com/E-Park8) or Email me at: epark0995@gmail.com